 Amarosa Fingerling Potatoes

 This item was last sold on : 08/18/18

 |Weiser Family Farms||Homepage|

-Amarosa potatoes are available during the winter months.
+Amarosa fingerling potatoes are available in the late summer through winter.

 Restaurants currently purchasing this product as an ingredient for their menu.

 Recipes that include Amarosa Fingerling Potatoes.
 One is easiest, three is harder.

 Someone spotted Amarosa Fingerling Potatoes using the Specialty Produce app for iPhone and Android.